UnknownGi/Boolean-Retrieval-Model/README.md

 - gmail: ***k132089@nu.edu.pk***
 - facebook: ***facebook.com/fuNkyBRO1***

+Report any request so that it may be solved.

 ### Further Work

 This is as far as a I go for this project.
 I see no room for improvement.